 G. Approval of the plan.

 (1) Residential development plans.
-Plans originally filed under Article XI of the Zoning by-law require a finding by the Board that the plan as it may have been amended or revised meets the minimum requirements for preservation of open space and the location thereof, contains no more than the maximum number of dwelling units, meets the requirements of its subdivision regulations for a definitive residential subdivision (or of its site plan regulations if it is not a subdivision), a lowimpact development plan for the site has been approved (if such plan is required), the required open space has been fully protected by conveyance or easement, an order of conditions has been issued by the Conservation Commission (if required), and the Board of Health has approved the septic systems (if required).
+Plans originally filed under Article XI of the Zoning Bylaw require a finding by the Board that the plan as it may have been amended or revised meets the minimum requirements for preservation of open space and the location thereof, contains no more than the maximum number of dwelling units, meets the requirements of its subdivision regulations for a definitive residential subdivision (or of its site plan regulations if it is not a subdivision), a low-impact development plan for the site has been approved (if such plan is required), the required open space has been fully protected by conveyance or easement, an order of conditions has been issued by the Conservation Commission (if required), and the Board of Health has approved the septic systems (if required).
 A preliminary finding to this effect may be made at the conclusion of the hearing pending the completion of the documents protecting the open space.
 A final finding of compliance will be made only after the execution of the documents protecting the open space.
 The subdivision plan and accompanying statement of conditions for recording will not be released to the developer until this finding has been made.
 The subdivision plan, the statement of conditions, and the documents protecting the open space must be filed concurrently at the Registry of Deeds.

 (2) Other definitive subdivision plans.
 After the reports from the Board of Health, the Conservation Commission, and the consulting engineer have been received, or after the lapse of 45 days with no such report(s), and after the public hearing, the Board shall approve or (if the plan does not comply with the Winchendon zoning and other bylaws, the Winchendon subdivision control rules and regulations or with the recommendations of the Board of Health or the Conservation Commission) shall modify and approve, or disapprove such plan, shall file a certificate of its action with the Town Clerk, and shall send notice of its said action by registered or certified mail, postage prepaid, to the applicant at his/her address stated on the application.
 Approval of a plan requires the approval of a majority of the total membership of the Board.